Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Hierarchical networks

 \section{Hierarchical networks}

-In this section, we give a polynomial-time construction of equilibria for \icc\ games on hierarchical networks.
-Any hierarchical network can be represented by a tree $T$ whose set of leaves is the node set $\nodeSet$ and every internal node $v$ has a label $\lbl{v}$ such that (a) if $v$ is an ancestor\footnote{We adopt the convention that each node is both descendant and ancestor of itself.} of $w$ in $T$, then $\lbl{v} \geq \lbl{w}$, and (b) for any $i, j$ in $\nodeSet$, $\cost{i}{j}$ is given by $\lbl{\lca(i,j)}$, where $\lca(i,j)$ denotes the least common ancestor of nodes $i$ and $j$~\cite{Karger97,KPR01}.
+In this section, we present a polynomial-time equilibria construction for \icc\ games on hierarchical networks.
+We can represent any hierarchical network by a tree $T$ in such a way that the node set $\nodeSet$ is the set of its leaves.
+Every internal node $v$ has a label $\lbl{v}$ such that: \begin{enumerate} \item if $v$ is an ancestor\footnote{We let each node be both descendant and ancestor of itself.} of $w$ in $T$, then $\lbl{v} \geq \lbl{w}$ \item for any $i, j \in \nodeSet$, $\cost{i}{j}$ is given by $\lbl{\lca(i,j)}$, where $\lca(i,j)$ is the least common ancestor of nodes $i$ and $j$~\cite{KLLLLP97,KPR01}. \end{enumerate}

+Fig.~\ref{Fig:sec3} illustrates a simple example for a hierarchical network tree with two internal nodes and three leaf nodes, with the corresponding label relationships, the least common ancestors, and the access costs.

-\BfPara{Fictional players} In order to present our algorithm, we introduce the notion of a {\em fictional player}.
-For an object $\alpha$, a {\em fictional $\alpha$-player}\/ is a new node that stores $\alpha$ in any equilibrium; for any fictional $\alpha$-player $\ell$, $r_\ell(\alpha)$ is $1$ and $r_\ell(\beta)$ is $0$ for any $\beta \neq \alpha$.
-Each fictional player is introduced as a leaf in the current hierarchy; the exact locations in the hierarchy are determined by our algorithm.
-The access cost function is naturally extended to the fictional players using the hierarchy and the labels of the internal nodes.
-In the following, we use ``node'' to refer to both the elements of $V$ and fictional players.
+\BfPara{Fictional players} The proposed algorithm requires the introduction of the {\em fictional player} notion.
+A {\em fictional $\alpha$-player}\/ for an object $\alpha$ will be a new node which stores $\alpha$ in any equilibrium.
+In particular, for any fictional $\alpha$-player $\ell$, $r_\ell(\alpha)$ is $1$ and $r_\ell(\beta)$ is $0$ for any $\beta \neq \alpha$.
+In a particular hierarchy each fictional player is introduced as a leaf; our method determines the exact locations in the hierarchy.
+The access cost function for each fictional player is naturally extended using the hierarchy and the labels of the internal nodes.
+We let ``node'' denote both the elements of $V$ and fictional players.